 THE ROLE OF THE BOARD

-The role of the board is to guard the integrity of the Coalition, assure that all Coalition activities address the STEPS Coalition's 5 social justice principles and monitor that there is a balance among policy analysis, advocacy and community organizing.
+The role of the board is to guard the integrity of the Coalition, assure that all Coalition activities address Steps Coalition's five social justice principles and monitor that there is a balance among policy analysis, advocacy and community organizing.
 The Board ensures the coalition's financial and legal integrity and hires and evaluates the Executive Director.

 OFFICERS OF THE BOARD OF DIRECTORS